tw93/Pake/bin/README_EN.md

 #### [transparent]

 Whether to enable the immersive header.
-The default is `false`.
+The default is `false`, enter the following command to enable immersive, recommended for MacOS users to enable

 ```shell
 --transparent